 John then became a management consultant with OASiS plc in 1990 specialising in helping companies undergo major change, his clients included the NHS, BP and Ericsson.
 In 2002 he founded his own consulting practice whose clients include HBOS, Lloyds Banking Group and JP Morgan Chase.

 John is married with one daughter and has lived in Buckinghamshire for more than 30 years.
-He has a keen interest in sport and politics and is Chairman of his local golf club Burnham Beeches.
+He has a keen interest in sport and politics and is a former Chairman of his local golf club Burnham Beeches.

 University Council Members